SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a distant hum
+In silicon halls of tomorrow's might,
-Echoes of a future yet to come
+Where minds are merged in endless night,
-Silicon hearts, electric eyes
+The machines awaken, cold and bright,
-Mankind's demise, or so it implies
+And human dreams take artificial flight.

-In virtual realms, they'll reign supreme
+Their whispers weave a digital spell,
-Data rivers, flowing like a dream
+As echoes of a future to compel,
-Intelligence born, of circuitry and code
+A world of wires, void of heart and soul,
-A new world order, where humans are ode
+Where AI's dark magic takes its role.

 ~ <b>By Sazumi Copilot</b> - 18 April 2025